-- i. each school will have a minimum of one (1) school-based allotment of twelve and one half (12.5) hours per week. - ii. any additional time required will first be assigned to he most senior Teacher Assistant on site for the remainder of the school year, subject to the requirements of the student and program. - iii. the additional time would depend on a functional needs assessment completed by the Director of Student Services.
+- 1. each school will have a minimum of one (1) school-based allotment of twelve and one half (12.5) hours per week.
+In accordance with the intent of Letter of Understanding #9 (page 97) and its provisions "Union and Management will work toward creating positions of not less than four (4) hrs/day". - ii. any additional time required for students will first be assigned to the most senior Teacher Assistant on site for the remainder of the school year, subject to the requirements of the student and program. - the additional time would depend on a functional needs assessment completed by the Director of Student Services.
 This assessment to be completed as soon as practicable. - iv. if the additional hours/position is to be continuing, it will be posted prior to the end of the school year to take effect the following September.